 Now, over this line, we want to plot the default rate within each group of PAY_1 values.

 Use the plot method of the DataFrame of grouped data we created.
-Specify to include an 'x' marker along the line plot, to not have a legend instance, which we'll create later, and that the parent axis of this plot should be the axes we are already working with (otherwise, pandas would erase what was already there and create new axes):
+Specify to include an 'x' marker along the line plot, to not have a legend instance, which we'll create later, and that the parent axes of this plot should be the axes we are already working with (otherwise, pandas would erase what was already there and create new axes):

 group_by_pay_mean_y.plot(marker='x', legend=False, ax=axes)